ravi-kan/ravi-kan/README.md

 # About
 - Currently a fresher to this world of infinite opportunities of learnings and experiences.
-- Deevloping Front End for mobile and web platforms @Oyo
+- Devloping Front End for mobile and web platforms @Oyo
 - Aspire to democratize technology to the every individual.

 ## ⚡ Technologies (...constantly expanding)